This review isn't a pixel peeping, deep delve into settings, breakdown of everything Sony.

 As you would expect from a modern camera system, the Sony kit copes well with low-light and struggles with no-light!
 For the shot below I had to light the couple with a torch before I could get focus, the same as I've done with Nikon cameras.
 To be fair though it was exceptionally dark, so dark we had to use the torch to make our way back to Winton Castle for the rest of the dancing!

 You might be able to see it was raining in the image below which seems a reasonable point to talk about weather sealing.
 All my lenses have the weather sealing gasket and I've been out in rain and snow with them without any issues.
-I'm not sure that I could lay a claim that they're particularly rugged but I've not had any issues.
+I'm not sure that I could claim that they're particularly rugged but I've not had any issues.

 Again dynamic range is fantastic and I find this kind of situation to be perfect for the 24mm lens.

 I love the Sony system and I love the Sony glass and I would argue that it has made my life easier but the key question has to be has it made my photography better?
 In short I'd say yes, it has.
 I said earlier that I loved shooting wide open and this system makes that easy.
 You genuinely do not have to worry about your images being in focus.
 The daft thing is I still go through the images in Lightroom and think 'oh no!
 Have I missed that one?' zoom in to check and wait a few seconds for Lightroom to render the image fully.
-Tack sharp, it's just the initial load of the image that doesn't look sharp.
+Boom Tack sharp, it's just the initial load of the image that doesn't look sharp.

 That being said, sharpness isn't everything.
 The ability to shoot silently is wonderful and for a big fella like me, I like the fact it helps even a little when it comes to my remaining peripheral to the ceremony and other quiet moments.
 Dying to try an a9 or even better an a9ii though!